devfabiosilva/FIOT/README.md

 # FIOT
-Fenix-IoT LoRa gateway with NANO cryptowallet with DPoW and IA support with hardware encryption support
+Fenix-IoT LoRa gateway with NANO cryptowallet with DPoW and IA support with hardware encryption and sign firmware support